smilephoenix103/Finance-Tracker/README.md

 ## Differences from Mashrur

-* I commit my files much more often than Mashrur. generally at the completion of each lesson, at least.
+* I commit my files much more often than Mashrur suggests. generally at the completion of each lesson, at least.